jwt27/djgpp-cvs/README.md

 ## why would I need that?
-Well, maybe you don't. :) If you don't have any djgpp-built project of yours or you don't want to move it to 64-bits, then you don't need to care about dj64 project.
+Well, maybe you don't. :) If you don't have any djgpp-built project of yours or you don't want to move it to 64-bits, then you don't need to care about dj64dev project.
 It was written for dosemu2, and while I'd be happy if someone uses it on its own, this wasn't an initial intention.<br/>
 Also if your djgpp-buildable project is well-written and uses some portable libraries like allegro, then most likely you already have the native 64-bit ports for modern platforms, rather than for DOS.
-In that case you also don't need dj64.
-But maybe you are interested in a host-gdb debugging and aarch64 support?<br/>
+In that case you also don't need dj64dev.<br/>
-Summing it up, dj64 is a niche project that may not be useful outside of dosemu2.
+Summing it up, dj64dev is a niche project that may not be useful outside of dosemu2.
 But I'd like to be wrong on that. :)

 ## license